-Server Address: uXXXXX.nvpn.so (your uXXXXX.nvpn.so hostname you can find in your .ovpn config file)
+Server Address: uXXXXX.nvpn.to (your uXXXXX.nvpn.to hostname you can find in your .ovpn config file)

 Confirm your settings and click on "Apply", now click on "Connect".

-On your iOS device of choice, first of all log into the members area now - its really important being logged into the members area first and once done - simply open up a new 2nd browser tab now and throw the following link into the 2nd browser tab: https://nvpn.net/memberss/ikev2.php
+Now reaching out to your iOS device of choice, first of all you will need to log into the members area now - its really important being logged into the members area first!

-Now click on the Download link for the "nvpn-ikev2.mobileconfig" file.
+Now you will find a Download link for the "nvpn-ikev2.mobileconfig" file, click on it.

-iOS will prompt you to install the IKEv2 Profile, allow all installation steps and afterwards head over to the "VPN" section and click on "Connect".
+iOS will prompt you to install the IKEv2 Profile now, allow all installation steps and afterwards head over to the "VPN" section and click on "Connect".
 A password prompt appears, enter your nVpn account password and thats it, you are connected to the VPN now.

 From your Home screen go to "Settings" -> "General" -> "VPN" -> "Add VPN Configuration" -> "IPsec"